JeremyBois/qmk-ptechinos/README.md

     - Left/Right/middle buttons with the right hand
     - Scroll, PageUp, PageDown
   - Debugging / Playing games does not require a special layer
+    - No home mods making WASD / ZQSD movements a pain
     - Left half can be used with mouse

 ### How ?
 **Modifiers:**